jpuderer/DoorTester/README.md

 --------------

-This project contains sample code for a project of mine, where I reversed engineered an electronic door lock, and modified it so I could control over Bluetooth-LE using a Bluno Beetle (Arduino compatible) board.
+This project contains sample code for a project of mine, where I reversed engineered an electronic door lock, and modified it so I could control it over Bluetooth-LE using a Bluno Beetle (Arduino compatible) board.

 The Android source is largely copied verbatim from the BlunoBasicDemo, and was used to quickly